Buying a property? Getting a survey is YOUR responsibility

 During the Judgement it was made clear that a seller is not required to disclose the property’s physical defects to a prospective buyer during the conveyancing process.

-If you are buying a property, you must investigate further and consider the following:
+If you are buying a property, you must consider the following:

 - Take responsibility for ensuring that you are happy with the state and condition of the property you are buying before exchanging contracts.